sensible-hq/sensible-docs/readme-sync/v0/api/draft-batch-api.md

 ```
    "c73c7932-82c0-438c-a339-175d7d0771bd"
 ```
-The following parameters are available to you for the `extract/batch` endpoint:
+The following parameters are available to you for the `POST extract/batch` endpoint:

 | Parameter                    | description                                                  |
 | ---------------------------- | ------------------------------------------------------------ |